itsektionen/styrdokument/pm/eng/pm_for_kommunikationsnamnden.md

 ### 2.1 Board member responsible for Communication

-Is the committee's chairperson and responsible for calling the whole committee to meetings before each chapter board meeting.
+The board member responsible for Communication is the committee's chairperson and responsible for calling the whole committee to meetings before each chapter board meeting.
 The responsibilities and duties of this person is regulated in detail in the "Memo for the Chapter's board".
 The board member responsible for Communication shall work long-term and strategically to develop the communication within the chapter.